-Huawei is planning to expand its mid-range Nova series smartphones by launching Nova 5 and Nova 5i.
-Recently, both the smartphones with model numbers SEA-LX1 and GLK-LX1U have been approved by the Eurasian Economic Commission (EEC), for Russia and surrounding countries.
-But, the EEC listing doesn’t mention anything about the specifications except confirming the device names.
+Huawei plans to expand its mid-range Nova series smartphones by launching Nova 5 and Nova 5i.
+Recently, both smartphones with model numbers SEA-LX1 and GLK-LX1U have been approved by the Eurasian Economic Commission (EEC) for Russia and surrounding countries.
+But, the EEC listing doesn’t mention the specifications except to confirm the device names.

 Now, the Nova 5i with the model number Huawei GLK-LX2 for the Taiwanese market has passed NCC certification that reveals its memory detail and charging capacity.
-As per NCC document, the Nova 5i will come with 4GB of RAM and 128GB Storage.
-The storage of the device is expandable up to 512GB via MicroSD card.
+Per the NCC document, the Nova 5i has 4GB of RAM and 128GB of Storage.
+The device’s storage is expandable up to 512GB via a MicroSD card.
 The listing also mentioned the charger model, which is HW-050200U02.
-We found HW-050200U02 charger carries support for 10W charging.
+We found that the HW-050200U02 charger carries support for 10W charging.

-Notably, Huawei GLK-LX3 model number spotted on Geekbench which confirms that Nova 5i will have a Kirin 710 octa-core processor, Android 9 Pie and 4GB of RAM.
-We believe the model number GLK-LX3 is another variant of Nova 5i which will arrive with 4GB RAM/ 64GB Storage.
+Notably, the Huawei GLK-LX3 model number was spotted on Geekbench, which confirms that Nova 5i will have a Kirin 710 octa-core processor, Android 9 Pie, and 4GB of RAM.
+We believe the model number GLK-LX3 is another variant of Nova 5i, which will arrive with 4GB RAM/ 64GB Storage.
 So, the Nova 5i will have two memory configurations: 4GB+64GB and 4GB+128GB.
-Rumours also suggest that the phone will launch as the Huawei P20 Lite (2019) in some regions.
+Rumors also suggest that the phone will launch as the Huawei P20 Lite (2019) in some regions.

-Previously, the model number GLK-AL00 and GLK-TL00, which are two distinct variants of the Nova 5i for Chinese market passed 3C certification with 10W charging capability.
-Also, In the US, the Huawei Nova 5i certified by FCC with model number GLK-LX1U which reveal that the phone will have a 3900mAh capacity battery.
+Previously, the model number GLK-AL00 and GLK-TL00, two distinct variants of the Nova 5i for the Chinese market, passed 3C certification with 10W charging capability.
+Also, In the US, the Huawei Nova 5i is certified by the FCC with model number GLK-LX1U, which reveals that the phone will have a 3900mAh capacity battery.